Wallace & Gromit: A Matter of Loaf and Death: Reception

 The programme was watched by the most viewers of any programme on Christmas Day 2008 in the United Kingdom and secured the largest Christmas Day audience in five years.
-It was also the most watched programme in the United Kingdom in 2008, with a peak average audience of 14.4 million.
+It was also the most-watched programme in the United Kingdom in 2008, with a peak average audience of 14.4 million.
 The programme had a share of 53.3%, peaking with 58.1% and 15.88 million at the end of the programme.

 The repeat showing on New Year's Day 2009 managed 7.2 million, beating ITV's Emmerdale in the ratings.
 The short was shown on British television for the third time on Good Friday 2009, pulling in 3.4 million viewers.
-In BARB's official ratings published on 8 January 2009, it showed that A Matter of Loaf and Death had 16.15 million, making it the highest rated programme of 2008, and the highest rated non-sporting event in the United Kingdom since 2004, when an episode of Coronation Street garnered 16.3 million.
+In BARB's official ratings published on 8 January 2009, it showed that A Matter of Loaf and Death had 16.15 million, making it the highest-rated programme of 2008, and the highest-rated non-sporting event in the United Kingdom since 2004, when an episode of Coronation Street garnered 16.3 million.

+Linehan gave a positive review, feeling the film was "not quite as ambitious as the full-featured Curse of the Were-Rabbit but it's more than enough".
+Writing for The Guardian, Euan Ferguson described the film as "a bubbling, punning, clockwork piece of magnificence".
+Laurence Perry applauded the film.
 A positive review came from USA Today, which gave the film four stars.

+One reviewer noted the death and themes presented in the film, feeling "there's a definite, if slight, shift in Loaf And Death towards showing Park's dark side: like the best family films, when it needs to be scary it's not afraid to be, providing some heart stopping thrills amongst the comedy."
+A. O. Scott of The New York Times called the film a half-hour tour de force return for Wallace & Gromit and said that the film stands out among all ten Oscar-nominated short films of the year 2009.
+Giovanni Fazio of The Japan Times praised A Matter of Loaf and Death as a brilliant continuation of the franchise.